 We are required to meet certain financial tests (including a minimum bid price for our common stock of \$1.00) to maintain the listing of our common stock on the Nasdaq Stock Market.
-Our common stock may be recommended for delisting (subject to any appeal we would file) if we do not maintain compliance with this requirement within specified periods and subject to permitted extensions.
+Our common stock may be recommended for delisting (subject to any appeal we would file) if we do not maintain compliance with the Nasdaq requirements within specified periods and subject to permitted extensions.
 If our common stock were delisted, it could be more difficult to buy or sell our common stock and to obtain accurate quotations, and the price of our stock could suffer a material decline.
+Delisting would also impair our ability to raise capital.